 The Office of Human Resources is available to assist you in the admission process as needed.

-Once all application materials have been received, Graduate Admissions and the Workplace Learning staff will review the file.
+Once all application materials have been received, Graduate and Professional Admissions and the Workplace Learning staff will review the file.
 The employee will then be notified of his/her admission status.
 Academic advising with the appropriate program coordinator is then scheduled to determine course selections.

 Completion of the Certificate Program